ibragim-bad/machine-learning-design-primer/README.md

     + Stratified
     + Weighted
 3. Importance sampling (RL)
-4. Reservoir sampling - sampling from stream.
+4. Reservoir sampling - sampling from the stream.
-    1. K samples in res, N - len of current stream
+    1. K samples in a reservoir, N - length of the current stream
-    2. For new elem generate random (1, n), if <k: replace in k
+    2. For new element generate i = random(1, n), if i<k: replace in reservoir
-    3. Correct probability for each sample in reservoir.
+    3. Correct probability for each sample in the reservoir.

 Training sample selection.
 For example positive, negative sampling in metric learning.